 Training courses are offered at various schedules throughout the week, with night and weekend classes available.
 Refresher courses for expiring certificates are available twice a week.

-Trainees who are unable to enrol in any of the regular schedules can opt for private classes usually offered to big groups or companies.
+Trainees who are unable to enroll in any of the regular schedules can opt for private classes usually offered to big groups or companies.
 Instructors can come to you or private programs can be held at your facility if space is available.

 What Will I Learn in a CPR Course?